ayalf24-sketch/D-Lineman-Projection/README.md

 2.**Performance Aggregation:**
 The goal of the aggregate score is to provide a single holistic measure of defensive line performance.
-Now the Final Agg score is affected by the weights of the performance metrics.
+The Final Agg_score is affected by the weights of the performance metrics.
 For edge rushers, Pass Rush is more valuable, hence my weighting for an edge score is:
   6*["PR_per100"] + 3*["RunD_per100"]+ 3*["Turnover_score"] + 2*["Efficency_score"] -2*["penalty_score"]+ 4*["Situational_score"])
 While for interior linemen, RunD is more valuable:
   3*["PR_per100"] + 7*["RunD_per100"]+ 2*["Turnover_score"] + 2*["Efficency_score"]-2*["penalty_score"]+ 4*["Situational_score"]
 Now the calculations for ex. of PR_per100 take into account the number of sacks, QB hits, and passes defended a player has, with applied weighting for each stat.
 These calculations are done accordingly for the other metrics using different stats and different weightings.
 At the end of each season, a player receives a season score, and then finally scores from all 3 seasons are aggregated with recent years being valued more.

+##Weighting Assumptions

+It is important to note that the weighting system used in this model is subjective.
+The weights assigned to different performance metrics are intended to approximate how professional evaluators might prioritise certain aspects of defensive line play when assessing player value.

+For example, pass-rush production is weighted more heavily for EDGE defenders, while run defence is emphasised more strongly for interior defensive linemen.
+These weightings are designed to reflect typical positional responsibilities and how teams may value different forms of production.

+However, these weights should not be interpreted as definitive or universally correct.
+Different teams, analysts, or evaluation frameworks may choose to prioritise metrics differently depending on scheme, role expectations, or philosophical preferences.
+For ex.
+A team may be looking for an interior player with a high PassRush impact regardless of their Run Defence metric.

+The purpose of this weighting system is therefore to provide a reasonable and transparent framework for comparing player production, rather than a perfectly objective measure of player value.
+I've applied further weighting to other stats such as tackles, passes defended, Tackles for Loss, forced fumbles, etc.

 3.**Situational Impact**
 Situational performance was analysed to evaluate how players perform in high-leverage downs.